 So when I find myself wondering why I invest so much into writing stuff that let’s face it, so few people read or care about, I reflect back on what Anne Lamott had to say about those feelings.
 How she reminded us that if we are supposed to be writing and don’t get back to it, it will break our hearts later and fill us with regret.
-And how spot on the words of the great author E.L.
-Doctorow are: “Writing is like driving a car at night.
+How she suggested that when we feel ready to throw in the towel, to find solace in the words of the great author E.L.
+Doctorow: “Writing is like driving a car at night.
 You never see further than the headlights, but you can make the whole trip that way.”
-I would venture to add that to me, finishing a piece of writing like this one often feels like finally falling asleep after hours of lying in bed wide awake.
-It took forever, was often unintentionally thought provoking and sometimes frustrating, but the end result was deeply comforting and satisfying.
+I would also add that to me, finishing a piece of writing like this one often feels like finally falling asleep after hours of lying in bed wide awake.
+It takes forever, is often unintentionally thought provoking and sometimes frustrating, but the long-awaited result is deeply comforting and satisfying.
 Which is exactly why I can’t wait to do it all over again.

 ©2018 Lisa Ihnken All Rights Reserved, except where noted